asajim/todo-app-nextjs/README.md

 This is a simple todo backend app built with NextJS.
 All endpoints are retrieved from [this backend project](https://github.com/asajim/todo-app-nestjs)

+Project are structured as 3-layer-architecture: data, domain, presentation.

+* Data contains all logic for API requests and DTOs.
+It should not contain anything from domain or presentation layer.
+* Domain contains business logic, redux, and conversion of DTOs to app-models.
+It should only depend on some codes from data layer but nothing from presentation layer.
+* Presentation contains all UI components.
+It should only depend on some codes from domain layer but nothing from data layer.

+Three layer architecture are used to ensure that each layer should only be responsible for what they should do, and they should only access what they are supposed to access to.

 ## Features

 * There are two pages, `/` and `/[id]`.